-When I make custom animal art, I’m often asked how I go from reference photo to painting on canvas.
-So I’ve created an ongoing series documenting my pet painting process.
-This weeks dog art feature is a memorial for a spirited chihuahua named Lulu.
+When I make custom dog paintings, I’m often asked how I go from reference photo to the final painting on canvas.
+This is as true for Chihuahua art as it is for Great Dane art!

 Before bringing canvas into it, I spend some time with the reference photos, looking for the best lighting, angle and crop to make a composition.

-I fill the background in before getting too far with my canine subject’s colours because I want the tips of the fur to extend over the background, creating the illusion of depth,
+I fill the background in before getting too far with Lulu herself because I want the tips of the fur to extend over the background, creating the illusion of depth.

 Now that the sketch and background are complete, I can get into the fun phase of painting this chihuahua art.

 With the final highlights in her eye, she’s all done!